josephschmitt/zide/README.md

 1. `ZIDE_DEFAULT_LAYOUT`: Default layout.
 Available layouts can be found in the zide `layouts/` directory.
 Feel free to add some layouts of your own here (they're gitignore'd).
 1. `ZIDE_FILE_PICKER`: The file picker command to use, defaults to `yazi` if none is set.
+1. `ZIDE_USE_FOCUS_PLUGIN`: Defaults to `false`, but when set to `true` it will use the [`zjpane`](https://github.com/FuriouZz/zjpane) plugin to focus the editor pane instead of `focus-next-pane`.
+This is a much more reliable way to focus the editor as it doesn't depend on the editor being the exact next pane after the picker, and allows layouts such as the floating layout.
+In the future, this might become the default.
+In order for the plugin to work, you'll need to grant it permissions to access your zellij panes.
 1. `ZIDE_ALWAYS_NAME`: When set to `true`, it'll always use the basename of the current working directory as the name of a new Zellij zide session or tab.
 Equivalent to always using the `-N` flag.
 1. `ZIDE_USE_YAZI_CONFIG` (defaults to `true`): When using `yazi` as a file picker, this will point it to the `yazi/yazi.toml` included with this project instead of using the default config.
 This config comes with the `auto-layout.yazi` plugin that will automatically set the number of columns based on the available width.
 If you want to continue using your standard `yazi` config, you have two options:
    1. Use your global `yazi` config by setting this env var to `false`